santosfrancisco/react-awesome-styled-grid/README.md

 # React Awesome Styled Grid

-A grid system for React using styled-components
+A responsive grid system for React using styled-components

 ## Installation